Boiler Upgrade Scheme (BUS)

 Other eligibility criteria

-Installers must pass on the full value of the BUS grant as an upfront discount to the property owner and must not requested or accepted payment of this value.
-Failure to do so may lead to the rejection of a voucher application or revocation of a voucher.
+Installers must not request or accept payment of this value.
+Failure to meet these requirements may lead to the rejection of a voucher application or revocation of a voucher.

 Installers must ensure that the new heat pump or biomass boiler complies with requirements of the BUS regulations.
 These include: